offbyone/ideas/content/old/media/the-eyes-have-it.md

 slug: the-eyes-have-it
 status: draft

-Here\'s one following up on my concerns about [digital image manipulation](http://homepage.mac.com/gapodaca/digital/digital.html).
+Here's one following up on my concerns about [digital image manipulation](http://homepage.mac.com/gapodaca/digital/digital.html).

 The gist of it seems to be the small differences - not one of them seemingly significant in and of itself - that add up to create a far different impression on the viewer.